Have you ever wondered what it would be like to lie on a bed with hundreds of nails and no blood gushing out?

 The exhibits also include famous Czechs and regional scents.

-Explore a 3d-painted stable or watch the interactive documentary Return of the Golem, which stars a well-known historical legend character.
+Explore a 3D-painted stable or watch the interactive documentary Return of the Golem, which stars a well-known historical legend character.

 You can also shop at the museum store for unusual items like brainteasers or buy a framed photograph of you and your loved ones in a kaleidoscope.

-Where to buy Museum of Senses tickets
+Where to book tickets

-Cost of Museum of Senses tickets
+Museum of Senses ticket prices

 Museum of Senses entry tickets